Alachua County Social Services

 Providing a year-round base of support for children and families who are facing the challenge of living with cancer and other life-threatening hematological illnesses.

-Camp Boggy Creek is a free medical camp in Eustis, FL.
-Mission: To enrich the lives of children (ages 7-16) who have chronic or life threatening illnesses by creating camping experiences that are fun, empowering, safe and medically sound.
+Camp Boggy Creek provides free life-changing camp experiences in Eustis, FL.
+Mission: To enrich the lives of children (ages 7-17) who have chronic or life threatening illnesses by creating camping experiences that are fun, empowering, safe, and medically sound.

 nsano@campboggycreek.org